Pain

 Types of pain

 1. Acute:- This pain is sudden and the nature of pain is sharp.
-It most often occurs due to some injury or an illness.
+It most often occurs due to some injury or illness.

 2. Chronic:- Chronic, on the other hand, is for weeks or months.
 It doesn’t go away even after the initial injury has been cured.
-Some of which are arthritis, or lower back pain.
+Some of which are arthritis or lower back pain.

 6. Phantom:- This type develops after an amputation has been done.
-It includes pain in a limb which is not there anymore.
+This includes pain in a limb which is not there anymore.
 The sensation can be very real and can be very distressing indeed.

 Understanding Medications

-What are the Uses of Pain Relievers?
+What Are the Uses of Pain Relievers?

 The following are the uses of Painkiller medicines: Pain relief and Inflammation.
 For example –

-1. Because of an injury for instance a broken bone.
+1. Because of an injury, for instance a broken bone.

 2. For instance, for a short time pain like headache.

-4. More so, in cases of chronic pain like cancer, back or arthritis.
+4. More so in cases of chronic pain like cancer, back or arthritis.

 5. After surgery.